lispcat/emacs.d/docs/docs_src/about.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL3 License.
 See the [LICENSE](https://github.com/lispcat/emacs-config/blob/master/LICENSE) file for details.

 ## Acknowledgements